The University will be closed for the holidays and specified vacations days indicated below for the 2017-2018 year.

 |Martin Luther King Jr. Day||Monday, January 21, 2019 (for students and faculty only, see note 4 below)||See note 4.|

 |Spring Break||March 18 through March 22, 2019 (SAU hours will be 7:00 to 5:30 Monday through Thursday with a 30-minute lunch break and closed on Friday.)|

 |Memorial Day||Monday, May 27, 2019 (see note I below)||See note 1.|

 - Two hours of mandatory leave will be taken by12-month faculty and staff on the two summer holidays, Independence Day and Memorial Day.

-- Holidays observed by staff during the Christmas/New Year’s break are: Christmas Eve, Christmas Day, New Year’s Day, Martin Luther King, Jr. Day, George Washington’s Birthday/Daisy Gatson Bates Day, Veteran’s Day, and Employee’s Birthday.
-This includes 8 hours of mandatory vacation.
+- Holidays observed by staff during the Christmas/New Year’s break are: Christmas Eve, Christmas Day, New Year’s Day, Martin Luther King, Jr. Day, George Washington’s Birthday/Daisy Gaston Bates Day, Veteran’s Day, and Employee’s Birthday.

 - Classes will not meet on Dr. Martin Luther King, Jr.’s Birthday.
 The students and faculty will have the day off.
 A survey of the staff indicated that an overwhelming majority wished to continue observing Dr. King’s Birthday during the Christmas/New Year’s break; therefore, the University will remain open.
 Supervisors will make every effort to allow any staff member to take a day of annual leave if they prefer.
 Traditionally, there are events to honor Dr. King on campus that day.